Dispersion relations of deeply virtual Compton scattering: investigating twist-4 kinematic power corrections: Accessing the energy-momentum tensor via generalised parton distributions

 where $\Omega = \{(\alpha,\beta)| |\alpha|+|\beta|\le 1\}$.
 For convenience, we already introduce the so-called magnetic Double Distribution given as \cite{Belitsky:2005qn,Radyushkin:2013hca,Mezrag:2013mya}:

 Note that the first Mellin moment of the $D$-term yields the Form Factor $C_a(t)$ in Eq.~\eqref{eq:mel1H}:

 It has been argued in the past that $C_q(t)$ could have been extracted using deeply virtual Compton Scattering (DVCS) dispersion relation, bypassing the deconvolution of GPDs which reveals itself at best delicate \cite{Bertone:2021yyz,Moffat:2023svr}.
-Indeed, the Compton form factors ($\mathcal{H}$, $\mathcal{E}$\dots ) parameterizing the DVCS amplitude are indeed related to GPDs through the convolution:
+Indeed, the Compton form factors ($\mathcal{H}$, $\mathcal{E}$\dots ) parameterising the DVCS amplitude are related to GPDs through the convolution:

 where $T^q$ represents here the DVCS coefficient function, computed in perturbation theory, and $\mathbb{Q}^2 = Q^2 + t$.
 Indeed, from kinematic higher-twist studies of the DVCS amplitude such as \cite{Braun:2022qly,Braun:2025xlp,Martinez-Fernandez:2025gub}, the natural scale for expansion on twist is $\mathbb{Q}^2$ rather than $Q^2$.
 The difference between both of them is a higher-twist term so one can choose either one.
 In this work, we select $\mathbb{Q}^2$ as it simplifies expansions and provides a direct comparison with previous literature.